Intro to Industrial IoT/Data-Driven Manufacturing

 Real-Time Visibility into the Factory Floor, Remotely

-Data Driven Manufacturing solutions like SensrTrx and ThingWorx (see more details of each solution below) provide real-time visibility into the factory floor, remotely.
+Data-Driven Manufacturing solutions provide real-time visibility into the factory floor, remotely.
 They take all of the data on the plant floor and make it immediately understandable and accessible.
 Then you know exactly how the plant floor is running.

 Implement in 1 Day